Sign up for ourGOVERNANCE

 Ricardo is passionate about the non-profit sector and has been focusing on non-profit law since 1999.
 He is a lawyer by profession who has obtained his LLB degree at the University of the Western Cape in South Africa and his LLM degree at the University of Illinois in the USA.
 He has authored a number of articles and booklets on non-profit law and governance, some of which have been published in international journals.
 Ricardo has participated as a speaker at both national and international conferences and has facilitated countless workshops with NGOs and community-based organisations.
 His professional journey with the non-profit sector started when he was employed at Lawyers for Human Rights as a Project Implementer from 1998 to 2000.

 After that he joined the Legal Resources Centre’s NPO Legal Support Project from 2000 to 2004, where he provided legal advice and assistance to NPOs, facilitated various training workshops, produced booklets and co-authored various submissions on non-profit legislation.

 At the beginning of 2005 Ricardo moved to the Non-Profit Consortium and remained there until June 2008 where he provided more NPOs with assistance on non-profit law and practices, conducted research and advocated and lobbied for legislative reform on non-profit law.
 In pursuit of his passion, he established a solo law practice during 2009 focusing on non-profit law and governance.

 Charles de Villiers

-His formal education includes a Bachelor of Theology as well as Diplomas in Business Management and Animal Science.
+His formal education includes a Bachelor of Theology as well as Diplomas in Business Management and Animal Husbandry.

-He has a strong understanding of what the challenges are for Directors of Non-profits and is actively involved in the Third Sector.
-He holds a number of directorships and recently concluded a term as the Chairperson of the Board of Governors for Rustenburg Girls High School in Rondebosch, Cape Town.
+He has a good understanding of what the challenges are for Directors in Non-profits and is actively involved in the Third Sector.
+He holds a number of directorships and also served as the Chairperson of a Board of Governors for Rustenburg Girls High School in Rondebosch, Cape Town.